YanjingLiLi/GNINA_Knowledge_Distillation/README.md

 ## Benchmark the distillation using GNINA
 ### Data
-The benchmark is performed on two types of data: Redocking and Crossdocking, as described in GNINA.
+The benchmark is performed on two tasks: Redocking and Crossdocking.

-PDBbind_refined_2019 for Redocking can be downloaded [here](http://www.pdbbind.org.cn/).
-[Wierbowski data](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6933848/) for Crossdocking can be downloaded [here]()
+Both filtered datasets can be downloaded from [here](https://bits.csb.pitt.edu/files/gnina1.0_paper/).
+Only the `crossdocked_ds_data.tar.gz` and `redocking_all_data.tar.gz` files are needed to be downloaded and extracted.

 ### Benchmark Pipeline
 1. Model conversion